ah-jr/FAST-2D-Canvas/README.md

   procedure FillRect(a_dLeft, a_dTop, a_dWidth, a_dHeight : Double);
 ```

-- FillRoundRect - Fills a rect delimited by points A and B with rounded corners specified by the radius parameter and the specified width.
+- FillRoundRect - Fills a rect delimited by points A and B with rounded corners specified by the radius parameter.
 ```
 procedure FillRoundRect(a_pntA, a_pntB : TPointF; a_dRadius : Double);
 procedure FillRoundRect(a_dLeft, a_dTop, a_dWidth, a_dHeight, a_dRadius : Double);
 ```

 - FillArc - Fills an arc with the specified X and Y radius, starting at a specific point and rotating a specific amount.
-The a_dStart and a_dSize ranges from 0 to 1 and represent the percentage of the circle's circunference.
+The a_dStart and a_dSize range from 0 to 1 and represent the percentage of the circle's circunference.
 ```
 procedure FillArc(a_pntC : TPointF; a_dRadiusX, a_dRadiusY, a_dStart, a_dSize : Double);
 procedure FillArc(a_dLeft, a_dTop, a_dRadiusX, a_dRadiusY, a_dStart, a_dSize : Double);